top of page

 Great Room & Dining Area Before

-Our initial plan for this space was to utilize our client's existing dining set, sofa, and chairs that our client already had (note, the furniture pictured above is from the previous owners, not our client).
+Our initial plan for this space was to utilize our client's existing dining set, sofa, and chairs (note, the furniture pictured above is from the previous owners, not our client).

-The chairs were nice quality, dark leather chairs, which came from her previous condo, and the sofa was one that she had newly purchased for the space before hiring our team for design.
+The chairs were quality dark leather chairs, which came from her previous condo, and the sofa was one that she had newly purchased for the space before hiring our team for design.

-The new sofa was a chesterfield style sofa-bed from Joybird, a popular online vendor.
-The style was charming, but it required us to find a layout that would fit what she already had rather than design an ideal layout for her space.
+The new couch was a chesterfield style sofa-bed from Joybird—a popular online vendor.
+The style was charming, but it required us to find a layout that would fit what she already had rather than design an ideal layout for her unique space.

 My go-to in this smaller space would be to utilize a sectional, which would maximize seating and floor space while keeping an open concept.